J. Jayalalithaa: Early political career

 M.G.R. wanted her to be a member of the Rajya Sabha because of her fluency in English.
 She defeated Arcot N. Veeraswami, who is the senior DMK leader in 1984 Rajya Sabha elections.
 Indira Gandhi lauded Jayalalithaa for the various speeches she made on issues including the one on internal security in Rajya Sabha.
 Jayalalithaa was elected to that body in 1984 and retained her seat until 1989.
+On 26 July 1984, during her speech in the Rajya Sabha, Jayalalithaa also criticised the special constitutional status of Jammu and Kashmir under Article 370, supported stronger integration of the state with the Indian Union, and questioned why it should not be brought fully under the Constitution of India, views later seen as being in consonance with the BJP’s position on Kashmir.
 Jayalalithaa was one of the 16 special guests who were invited to participate the state dinner hosted by then Indian Prime Minister Indira Gandhi in honour of Erstwhile Yugoslavian President Veselin Djuranovic at Rashtrapati Bhavan in August 1984.
 Her success in her role as propaganda secretary caused resentment among high-ranking members of the party.
 By engineering a rift between her and M.G.R., these members influenced M.G.R. to stop her writing about her personal life in a Tamil magazine.
 Despite these machinations, she remained admired by the rank and file of the party.
 She was given key responsibilities, including in the implementation of the landmark noon-meals scheme when M. G. Ramachandran was the chief minister and this taught her lessons in welfare politics.
 Soon after Jayalalithaa's entry into the AIADMK and her elevation as its Propaganda Secretary in 1983, a caucus — the Jayalalitha Narpani Manram (Jayalalitha Good Deeds Club) and similar associations were started in her name by supporters.
 In 1986, the Jayalalitha Peravai (Jayalalitha Conference) was formed by then Tiruchengode Loksabha MP and Jayalalithaa Loyalist Salem Kannan, which later transformed into the Puratchi Thalaivi Amma Peravai after MGR's demise.
 MGR was upset with these parallel outfits and suspected that all of this was done with Jayalalithaa's blessings, though she denied any knowledge of it.
 In the party's official mouthpiece Anna, Chief Minister MGR warned the cadres on various occasions in the period of 1983-87 against the functioning of such associations, stating it was a breach of party discipline, and warned that failure to disband them would invite disciplinary action.
 On 25 May 1984, Jayalalithaa submitted her resignation as the AIADMK's Propaganda Secretary, but MGR initially declined to accept it.
 However, supposedly under MGR's instructions, she officially resigned from the post on 20 August 1984, in an effort to appease the disgruntled leaders within the party.
 In her resignation letter, she noted that it had increasingly seemed as though she was solely blamed for the confusion and divisions within the party.
 MGR subsequently accepted her resignation.
 Later when M.G.R. fell ill, she campaigned extensively for the party before the 1984 Tamil Nadu Legislative Assembly election.